Summer Research Snapshots

 SURP engages about 200 students each summer.
-A large number of students carried out research in the laboratories of their faculty mentors and a significant number of students also participated in projects away from Claremont in various locales such as Oregon, Maine, Colorado, Illinois and international sites such as Botswana, Ghana, Russia, Tanzania, Egypt, Pakistan, France and the Cook Islands.
+A large number of students carried out research in the laboratories of their faculty mentors and a significant number of students also participated in projects away from Claremont in various states, as well as international sites such as Bangkok, Bangor (Wales), Barcelona, Belfast, Bogota and Buenos Aires.

 As a culmination of of their efforts, students make a presentation of their work to the College community at the Pomona Summer Poster Conference each September and may apply for College support to present their project at a national conference.
 While projects are rarely completed in the summer, they have laid the critical groundwork for continuing study.
 For many of our seniors, these projects often “morph” into senior theses.
 Research work may also result in co-authored articles in peer-reviewed journals.

 Participate in SURP

 - View past SURP research through 2007.
 Use the navigation on the left to view projects by year and discipline.